Komalsai234/Komalsai234/README.md

   - 🌱 I’m actively learning MLops technologies, Generative AI, and Large Language Models (LLMs).

   - 📚 I have worked on impactful projects in the field of Healthcare, Finance, Chatbots.

-  - 👯 I’m collaborator in `keras`, `tensorflow` and looking for more collaboration.

 ---